The introductory computer exercise using Python and the SUND toolbox¶

 for experiment in data:

-To make the plot visible, we sometimes have to run plt.show().
+Now that we have all the functions we need to plot the data, we will use the plot_data() function to plot the data.
+To make the plot visible, we typically have to run plt.show().
 This will display all plots generated, and pause the python script until the plots are closed.
 Therefore, it might be a good idea to keep the plt.show() at the end of your script.

-Plot the data and and make sure your plots look nice.
+Plot the data and make sure your plots look nice.

 plot_data(data)